mrezabayat/iamsorush/content/posts/lu_decomposition.md

 I tried to make it more readable: small methods are created and their names explain what they do.
 Dummy variables are used to clear up ambiguous parts of the code.

-The code has a simple API which accepts A and B matrices and returns the solution.
+The code has a simple API which accepts $A$ and $B$ matrices and returns the solution.

 I should note breaking numerical stages into small functions usually decreases speed of the code.
 Because function calls carry computational overheads.
 Moreover, functions usually hide the details which can help compilers to optimise the executables.
 Of course, these points depend on the language and compilers.